IvanInandan/Stax/README.md

-# BeliBites
+# Stax

-BeliBits is a recipe sharing collaboration web application built using React, node.js with Express and MongoDB.
+Stax is a full-stack web application to track financial expenses.

 ## Tech Stack